 To view a record's details, click the record's title, (listed in blue).
 Viewing records in the catalog is discussed further down on this page.

-You can also page through your results as needed using the navigation tools under the top grey bar.
+You can also page through your results as needed using the navigation tools at the top of the list.
 Quick Tip: You can adjust the number of results that appear per page through your preferences in your account.
 Check out our Help page on My Account for more information.